Ria424/developers-animatesdk-docs/Document_object/Document6072.md

 #### Usage

-document.exportMedia (fileURI, format, preset [,bTransparent [, bRunBatch [, sceneName [, startFrame [, endFrame]]]]]).
+document.exportMedia(fileURI, format, preset [,bTransparent [, bRunBatch [, sceneName [, startFrame [, endFrame]]]]]).

 #### Parameters

-**fileURI**: A string, expressed as a file:/// URI, that specifies the output file path (without file extension)
+**fileURI** `string`; A string, expressed as a file:/// URI, that specifies the output file path (without file extension)

-**format**: A string that specifies the format of the file to be exported
+**format** `string`; A string that specifies the format of the file to be exported

-**preset**: A string that specifies the preset to be used.
+**preset** `string`; A string that specifies the preset to be used.

-**bTransparent**: Boolean that specifies whether to ignore the stage colour.It is Optional.
-Default valu is false.
+**bTransparent** `boolean?false`; A optional boolean that specifies whether to ignore the stage colour.
+Default value is false.

-**bRunBatch**: Boolean that specifies whether to run AME batch automatically.It is Optional.
+**bRunBatch** `boolean?true`; A optional boolean that specifies whether to run AME batch automatically.
 Default value is true.

-**sceneName**: A string that specifies the name of the scene if only that specific scene should be exported.It is Optional.
+**sceneName** `string?`; A optional string that specifies the name of the scene if only that specific scene should be exported.
 By default all scenes will be exported.

-**startFrame**: An integer, index of start frame in specific scene.
-Applicable only when a specific scene is exported.It is Optional.
+**startFrame** `integer?`; An optional integer, index of start frame in specific scene.
+Applicable only when a specific scene is exported.
 By default it will be either first frame of timeline or the start frame of the timeline loop range if defined.

-**endFrame**: An integer, index of end frame in specific scene.
-Applicable only when a specific scene is exported.It is Optional.
+**endFrame** `integer?`; An optional integer, index of end frame in specific scene.
+Applicable only when a specific scene is exported.
 By default it will be last frame of timeline or the end frame of the timeline loop range if defined.

 #### Returns